 The Summary Report provides a snapshot of respondents’ commentary according to themes.

-The responses received through the online survey and other submissions are being used to inform a draft report that will be published on the NIAA’s website in the coming months.
+The responses received through the online survey and other submissions were used to inform a draft report that was published on the NIAA’s website.

-As part of the second phase of consultation, feedback was sought in relation to a draft report outlining suggested changes to the CATSI Act.
+As part of the second phase of the review, feedback was sought in relation to the Draft Report which outlined suggested changes to the CATSI Act.
+Feedback about the draft report was received via: